There are new requirements for the Tour of Heroes app:

 Make the router available

-Not all apps need routing, which is why the Angular Component Router is in a separate, optional library module.
+Not all apps need routing, which is why the Angular router is in a separate, optional library.

 Like for any service, you make router services available to the application